 the ultimate guide to understanding rosalía’s references

-It’s been nine months since Rosalía released her second album, El Mal Querer.
-Turns out, three quarters of a year is more than enough time for the whole world to fall hard for both the record and the 25-year-old artist.
-Beyond her fusion of musical genres, the blockbuster cinematography of her music videos and her extravagant manicures, one of the most interesting facets of Rosalía lies in the complexity of her lyrics.
-Of course, unless you hablo español, you may well be missing out on a whole world of meaning.
-Her words, you see, are as visceral as the art of flamenco that drives them.
+It’s been a little over six months since Rosalía released her second album, El mal querer, in which time seemingly the whole world has fallen for it at a record pace.
+Beyond her fusion of multiple musical genres, the blockbuster cinematography of her videoclips, and her extravagant manicures, one of the most interesting facets of Rosalía lies in the complexity of her lyrics.
+Which, of course, you wouldn't know unless you spoke Spanish, thus missing out on a whole world of meaning.
+Her words safeguard many secrets, and are as visceral as the ancient art of flamenco that feeds them.

-El Mal Querer is about a toxic relationship, inspired by an anonymous Occitan novel from the 13th century called Flamenca.
-However, the timeless narrative of the album, whose title translates to 'the bad love', doesn’t immediately connect with the messages found in the latest singles -- the ones that have skyrocketed in the international market.
-On tracks like “Con Altura”, “Aute Cuture" and “Milionària”, the Catalan artist bombards us with contemporary references and reflections on her quick rise to fame, along with her love of jewellery and fast cars.
+The album is about a toxic relationship, inspired by an anonymous Occitan novel from the 13th century called Flamenca.
+There are many interpretations of the album, few of which have been addressed by Rosalía herself.
+The timeless narrative of El mal querer ("The bad love"), however, doesn’t entirely connect with the messages found in the latest singles, precisely the ones that have skyrocketed in the international market.
+In tracks like “Con Altura,” “Aute Cuture," and “Milionària,” the Catalan bombards us with contemporary references and talks a lot about her quick rise to fame, along with her love of jewelry and fast cars.

-In this guide, we take a deeper look at Rosalía's lyrics -- which contain everything from idioms in Caló (a dialect spoken by gitanos of Spain, France, and Portugal) to watches that cost more than houses -- in order to better understand the world of pop’s newest sensation.
+In this guide, we take a tour of her lyrics, which contain everything from idioms in Caló—a dialect spoken by the gypsies of Spain, France, and Portugal—to watches that cost more than our parents’ homes, to better understand the universe of pop’s newest sensation.

 “De Héctor aprendí la sabrosura / Nunca he visto una joya tan pura” from “Con Altura”

-[“From Hector I learned about flavour / never seen a gem this pure”]
+[“From Hector I learned about flavor / never seen a gem this pure”]

-If you thought that Rosalía was referring to one half of Spanish duo Hector and Tito in her reggaeton megahit, you were almost right.
-In an interview with Genius, the singer confirms that she likes him almost as much as she likes Hector Lavoe -- one of the most important salsa singers of all time -- which is who this reference in particular is dedicated to.
+If you thought that the Hector named by Rosalía in her reggaeton megahit was “El Bambino” from the duo known as Hector and Tito, you were almost right.
+In an interview for Genius, the singer confirms that she likes him almost as much as she likes Hector Lavoe, but this reference in particular is dedicated to Lavoe, one of the most important salsa singers of all time.

 “Aunque no esté bonita, la noche undivé / Voy a salir pa' la calle” from “Malamente”